OriolFilter/Elphelt/docs/Mu/Sol/Contesting/Riot_Stamp.md

 https://youtu.be/UsLpQqy735A

+!!! success "Safe and simple, with small reward"

 ## f.S

 If Sol is close enough, you can do `CH f.S > 2H > Pull`, but that requires Sol to be uncomfortably close

 https://youtu.be/bQSbV2Pmy-U

+!!! success "Good and simple"

 ### f.S Trade